How to access your health records – Patient information leaflet

 • Where information has been withheld is the Trust obliged to tell me?

-No. However, the Trust will endeavour to inform you when information has been withheld by the Trust, and why, unless doing so is likely to result in harm to the physical or mental health condition of you or any other person.
+No. However, the Trust will try to inform you when information has been withheld by the Trust, and why, unless doing so is likely to result in harm to the physical or mental health condition of you or any other person.

 • What are my individual rights?